 Jersey City Shooting Was 'A Targeted Attack On The Jewish Kosher Deli'

-The shooting that left at least five civilians and one police officer dead Tuesday in Jersey City, N.J., was a targeted attack, according to local authorities.
-At a news conference Wednesday, Jersey City Mayor Steven Fulop explained that the pair of shooters had clearly singled out the kosher market on which they opened fire.
+The shootings that left at least three civilians and one police officer dead Tuesday in Jersey City, N.J., was a targeted attack, according to local authorities.
+At a news conference Wednesday, Jersey City Mayor Steven Fulop explained that the pair of shooters, who were also killed, had clearly singled out the kosher market on which they opened fire.

 "At the time of the incident yesterday, it was difficult to understand intent, and there's still a lot of questions around that.
 But after reviewing the [closed-circuit TV] cameras on the Jersey City side, we do feel comfortable that it was a targeted attack on the Jewish kosher deli across the street here," Fulop told reporters during a snowstorm Wednesday, gesturing at a storefront crowded with emergency personnel.